-The Scheme follows a cashflow-driven investment strategy which does not include any material investments that have direct or indirect voting rights attached to them
+The Scheme follows a cashflow-driven investment strategy which does not include any investments that have direct or indirect voting rights attached to them

 The cashflow-driven investment strategy largely invests in government and corporate bonds and these assets do not provide investors with voting rights.
-The Scheme continues to hold a small allocation to a diversified range of assets such as equities, inflation and government bonds.
-These are commonly known as diversified growth investments; however, because these investments are predominately implemented synthetically, there is no material voting activity to report in this Statement

-The Trustee recognises that the underlying investment managers' engagement with the underlying issuers of these bonds and other assets is important to the management of the investment strategy.
+This means that there is no voting activity to report The Trustee recognises that the underlying investment managers' engagement with the underlying issuers of these bonds is important to the management of the investment strategy.
+The Scheme's